akash2101h/DecodeLabs-Internship/decodelabs-project1/README.md

 - Uvicorn

 ## How to run this project
-It runs locally on your computer meaning only you can access it right now.
+It runs locally on your computer.
 When you ran:
 ```
 uvicorn main:app --reload